Last Updated September, 2020

 I know, Los Angeles definitely deserves a separate guide with a long list of things to do.

-But if I had to recommend only a few activities, based on all those years I spent in this city, I’d definitely highlight a visit to the Griffith Observatory and hike to the Hollywood sign, super-duper melt-in-your-mouth delish Sidecar donuts, Skyspace for its glass slide and impressive views, Echo Park, and Point Dume point with incredible coastal views in Malibu.
-And if you have time, don’t skip downtown LA with many quirky things to do.
+But if I had to recommend only a few activities, based on all those years I spent in this city, I’d definitely highlight a visit to the Griffith Observatory and hike to the Hollywood sign, super-duper melt-in-your-mouth delish Sidecar donuts, Skyspace for its glass slide and impressive views, Echo Park, Point Dume point with incredible coastal views in Malibu and one of many fantastic beaches.

 If you have more than a few days, go on a fascinating tour to Universal Studios and check out their park (we purchased a yearly pass and had visited dozens of times and every time it was so much fun!).